ThanhPhan14062003/ML_BarePass/README.md

 - **Tree Structure**: Recursively splits features to create a hierarchy of decision nodes.
 - **Training**: Learns rules based on training samples without requiring feature scaling.
 - **Output**: Provides class predictions and probability estimates.
-- **Use Case**: Useful for interpretable models and datasets with non-linear decision boundaries.

 ### 3. Naive Bayes Classifier
 The **Naive Bayes Model** is a probabilistic classifier based on Bayes' Theorem with an independence assumption:
 - **Algorithm**: Uses `sklearn.naive_bayes.GaussianNB`, assuming that feature distributions follow a Gaussian (normal) distribution.
 - **Training**: Computes class-conditional probabilities and priors from training data.
 - **Output**: Predicts classes based on the highest posterior probability.
-- **Use Case**: Works well for high-dimensional datasets and text classification.

 ### 4. Hidden Markov Model (HMM)
 The **HMM Model** is a sequence-based model that learns hidden state transitions: